RRL-dev/NLPToolkitPlus/README.md

 Contributions to LightChain are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.

-## License
+### License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact the repository maintainer at your-email@example.com.
+For any questions or issues, please open an issue on GitHub or contact the repository maintainer at reznik.roni@gmail.com.

 ---